 - Stamp with permanent ink using handmade or rubber stamps.

-- Iron to heat set.
-Fold and tag.
+- Iron to heat set, then fold and tag.

 If you paint, this one’s a winner.
-Small format = low intimidation.
+Small format means low intimidation and a fast “yes” from browsers.

 - Use watercolor paper cut to A6 size.